tiborepcek/tampermonkey/readme.md

 This project consists of two main components:

 -   `form-elements.html`: A single-page web application that demonstrates various HTML form elements within a modern, dark-themed UI.
 It features an interactive event log that provides real-time feedback on user interactions.
--   `form-elements-tester.user.js`: A Tampermonkey script designed to automate the testing of all interactive elements on the `form-elements.html` page.
 -   `form-elements-automated-tester.js`: A Tampermonkey script designed to automate the testing of all interactive elements on the `form-elements.html` page.

 ## `form-elements.html` Features